luca-hagen/RBO-Stability/README.md

 K = number of answer options
 ```

-the scoring cost scales approximately as:
+the approximate scoring cost is:

 ```text
 Q × M × K